Ernest Guenther Award in the Chemistry of Natural Products

 Sponsored by Givaudan

-Fenical became a professor of oceanography in 1983, director of marine research in 1989, and since 1996, director of the Scripps Center for Marine Biotechnology & Biomedicine.
-He is a member of the editorial boards of a number of journals, including the Journal of Natural Products, the Journal of Antibiotics, and the Journal of Chemical Ecology.
+Boger's group has synthesized and characterized aglycons of a number of glycopeptide antibiotics, including vancomycin, teicoplanin, ristocetin, ramoplanin, and ramoplanose, and they recently reported reengineering the vancomycin core structure to improve its action against vancomycin-resistant bacteria.
+In combinatorial chemistry, Boger and coworkers pioneered multistep solution-phase combinatorial synthesis, helped develop liquid-liquid and liquid-solid extraction and polymer-scavenging techniques for purification of library compounds, and synthesized some of the earliest natural- product-like libraries.

-Fenical has received numerous honors and awards, including the Paul Scheuer Award in Marine Natural Products Chemistry in 1996, which is given at the Marine Natural Products Gordon Conference, and the Silver Medal Award in Chemical Ecology in 1997, awarded by the International Society of Chemical Ecology.
-It was recently announced that he will receive the Lifetime Achievement Award from the American Society of Pharmacognosy in 2006.
+"Dale Boger is one of the most imaginative people in organic synthesis," says chemistry professor Samuel J. Danishefsky of Memorial Sloan-Kettering Cancer Center and Columbia University, New York City.
+"His creativity is manifested not only in the way he solves problems but also in his recognition of important problems and in his ability to go beyond the syntheses themselves and extend their impact by asking and answering the right questions."

-The award address will be presented before the Division of Organic Chemistry.—Corinne Marasco
+The award address will be presented before the Division of Organic Chemistry.—Stu Borman

 Join the conversation